This English grammar course will:

 Get Rid of Those Weeds: Stop Common Grammar Problems Before They Multiply

 With an understanding of what should be done to construct grammatically correct sentences, participants will examine some of the most frequent mistakes writers make.
-We will consider such problems as sentence fragments and run-ons, misplaced modifiers, and unparallel structure for the purpose of knowing what these are and how to avoid them.
+We will consider such problems as sentence fragments and run-ons, misplaced modifiers, and a lack of parallel structure for the purpose of knowing what these are and how to avoid them.

 Stake Your Ideas: Use Punctuation for Support